Advisory firm Sontag stops taking fees from Schwab and Fidelity

 Sontag in its recent disclosure document also wrote without explanation that it no longer participates in a program in which it received client referrals from Fidelity.

-Schwab and TD Ameritrade Holdings AMTD.N also refer wealthy clients with sophisticated needs to investment advisers.
+Schwab and TD Ameritrade Holdings also refer wealthy clients with sophisticated needs to investment advisers.
 Fidelity is the only broker that has not collected a piece of the advisers’ ongoing management fees for successful referrals.
+(Reporting By Jed Horowitz; Editing by Leslie Adler)